 Medicaid in California is called Medi-Cal.
 It is a program for disabled and elderly individuals and persons with limited income and resources.
-Through Medi-Cal, some personal care and nursing home care is provided.
+Through Medi-Cal, some personal care, as well as nursing home care is provided.

 As part of Medi-Cal, there is an In-Home Supportive Services (IHSS) Program.
 Via this state Medicaid program, non-medical care is provided for eligible elderly individuals to prevent or delay nursing home placement.
 Services and benefits may include assistance with daily living activities, housecleaning, meal preparation, and grocery shopping, to name a few.
 This program is an entitlement, meaning if one meets the eligibility requirements, services will be received.
 This program allows individuals to choose the provider of their choosing, including family members and even spouses.

 In addition to the state Medicaid plan, four programs (or Medicaid “waivers”), also referred to as Home and Community Based Services (HCBS) waivers, are available that provide assistance for home care, adult day care, home modifications, and assisted living.
 These programs are also in place to help prevent nursing home placements.
 Unlike the state Medicaid plan, Medicaid waivers are not entitlement programs.
 This means there are enrollment caps for program participation, and if the cap has been reached, a wait list for services will exist.

 1) In some areas of California, Medi-Cal offers the Assisted Living Waiver Program (ALWP).
 It helps individuals who are eligible for nursing home care, but would prefer to live in an assisted living community.
 While room and board are not covered, several supportive services are available.
 These can include personal care assistance, medication administration, and prepared meals.
 Read about the Assisted Living Waiver eligibility, benefits, and locations.